Go to main content

 • Seeking science-based reduction of our scope 3 greenhouse gas emissions and collaborating with our suppliers to address other environmental challenges, in particular biodiversity loss, deforestation risk, and water depletion

-• Assessing, monitoring, and helping improve the sustainability performance of our critical suppliers
+• Assessing, monitoring, and helping improve the nonfinancial performance of our critical suppliers

 Finance community